-There will be approximately 10 short quizzes (about 1.5 per week) in this class of about 10 minutes each at the Start (or end) of class (upload on canvas).
+There will be 10 to 15 short quizzes (about 1.5 per week) in this class of about 10 minutes each at the start/end of class (upload on canvas).
 We will do one quiz as a trial run to make sure that everyone has canvas quiz experience understood.

-Quizzes emphasize material in the 3 prior days of class lecture (NOT including material covered on the day of the quiz, and also NOT including material coverd on the day before the quiz); for a class meeting Mon - Friday, a quiz on Wednesday would test material covered on Thurs, Fri, Mon, but NOT cover material on Tuesday or Wednesday.
+Quizzes emphasize material in the prior days of class lecture (not including the last two days).
+So a quiz on Wednesday would test material covered on Wed, Thurs, Fri, Mon.
 There will not be make-up quizzes.
 If you miss a quiz and you are not excused (see below) then your score is a zero.
 If it is excused (see below) then the missed quiz grade will be the average of your other quiz grades.
-The lowest of your quiz grades will count for half the weight of the others.
+The lowest of your quiz grades will be dropped.